aadswebdesign/aads_crypto_info/README.md

 <br/>This is vanilla css with not any frameworks involved.

 **javascript,**
-<br/>This is vanile js with not any framework involved.
+<br/>This is vanilla js with not any framework involved.

 **structure**
 <br/>index.html